notaz/picodrive/platform/base_readme.txt

 If you are on 1.5, there is a separate KXploited version for it.
 #endif
-#ifdef UIQ
-Copy SIS and some ROMs to any directory in your memory stick, and install the SIS.
-Then load a ROM and enjoy!
-ROMs can be in .smd or .bin format and can be zipped.
-#endif
 #ifdef PANDORA
 Just copy the .pnd to <sd card>/pandora/menu or <sd card>/pandora/desktop.
 #endif
-#ifndef UIQ

 This emulator has lots of options with various tweaks (for improved speed mostly), but it should have best compatibility in it's default config.
-If suddently you start getting glitches or change something and forget what, use "Restore defaults" option.
+If suddenly you start getting glitches or change something and forget what, use "Restore defaults" option.
-#endif

 How to run Sega/Mega CD games
 -----------------------------

-To play any game, you need BIOS files.
+To play any CD game, you need BIOS files.
 These files must be copied to
-#ifdef UIQ
-D:\other\PicoDrive\ directory.
-#else
 #ifdef PANDORA
-<sd card>/pandora/appdata/PicoDrive/ directory
+<sd card>/pandora/appdata/picodrive/ directory
 (if you run PicoDrive once it will create that directory for you).
 #else
 the same directory as PicoDrive files.
-#endif
 #endif
 Files can be named as follows: